sapnabhat/reportGeneratingSys/ReadMe.txt

 To compile the program -

-1. The assignment zip file consists of 4 .java files - Metric.java , Query1.java, Query2.java, Assign1.java
+1. The assignment zip file consists of 4 .java files - Metric.java , Query1.java, Query2.java, SimpleQuery.java

-2. Assign1.java contains main() method hence use this to execute the program.
+2. SimpleQuery.java contains main() method hence use this to execute the program.
 This runs on Eclipse.

 3. I have used the USR(postgres) PWD(Sapna123) of my database server in main().
 Please use appropriate USR PWD to run on your machine.